tramiNGY/holbertonschool-hbnb/part3/hbnb/README.md

 - **test_get_user_not_found** → Fail to retrieve a user with a non-existent ID (❌ fail)
 - **test_update_user** → Update user information (✅ success)
 - **test_update_user_not_found** → Fail to update a user that does not exist (❌ fail)

+### Admin Tests

+Create a new user using admin route (✅ success)
+Modify a user's details, including email and password as an admin (✅ success) Add a new amenity as an admin (✅ success)
+Modify the details of an amenity as an admin (✅ success)